• Skip to main content

 Pretend Vet Clinic

-Kids love to care for animals but with this fun set, there is no real mess to clean up.
-Kids can learn empathy and caregiving skills while pretend playing vet’s office.
+Kids love to care for animals but with this fun set, there’s no real mess to clean up.
+Kids can learn empathy and caregiving skills.
+Ages 2 and up.

 Police costume

 I’ve written before about the developmental benefits of dress-up play and it doesn’t have to be Halloween for this to be the case.
-One of the best toys for social emotional development is a costume.
-Kids love dressing up and taking on all the details of a different role or personality.
+During dress up play, kids build social emotional development skills like empathy and perspective-taking.
+Ages 3 and up.

 Pretend cleaning set